Some people say you never recover from grief, but I know you can because I did. And this psalm will aid you on the path to recovery.

 My Experience with Psalm 23

 When I was a protestant pastor, I researched Psalm 23 in depth.
-I began to use within a funeral service that I was leading.
+I began using it during a funeral service I was leading.
 This is when I noticed that the process of going through the dark valley was like journeying through grief.

-The shepherd would lead his charges on a safe path, bringing them to a resting place.
+The shepherd would lead his charges along a safe path, bringing them to a place of rest.

-Since then, I’ve’ often referred to Psalm 23 in sermons.
-And many people shared with me, they felt it helped them in difficult times.
+Since then, I’ve often referred to Psalm 23 in sermons.
+Many people shared with me that it helped them in difficult times.

 I really like and appreciate Psalm 23.
 This wonderful Psalm allows us to understand how much God loves and cares for us.